GovTechSG/private-network-automated/setup/README.md

 - `generate_keys`: Ethereum Key generation is tagged to this.
 You can use this to skip key generation if you already have the keys.
 - `genesis`: Genesis generation is tied to this.
 You can skip this tag to avoid Geneis block generation if you already have the file.
 - `generate_enode`: Node keys is tagged to this.
 You can use this to skip key generation if you already have the keys.
+- `configuration`: Configuration is tagged to this.
+This can be skipped.

 ## About enode ID